alfiecg24/alfiecg24/README.md

 ## 🙋‍♂️ About Me

-⏰ At the moment, I'm undertaking my GCSE exams - which are finishing next werk.
+⏰ At the moment, I'm undertaking my GCSE exams - which are finishing this week.
 Therefore, I have stopped working on _most_ projects - but there a few private projects that I'm making small contributions to when I have the time.

 💻 If you want to check out any of my existing projects, check out my GitHub repos - but, as a warning, a lot of them are unfinished!